Andy C. Highfield

 Q. What kind of thermometer should I use to check temperatures?

 A. We recommend using two: one should be a mechanical (old fashioned!) minimum-maximum horticultural type, and the other can be a modern LCD electronic type with remote sensing probe.
 These are useful in that the internal temperatures within the ‘fridge can be seen constantly without having to open the door.
 Many models can also be switched between two probes (one of which is usually built into the thermometer body) to provide indoor/outdoor readings.
 In this application, the ‘indoor’ reading will reveal the ambient temperature around the refrigerator, and the ‘outdoor’ reading (remote probe) should be resting in contact with the substrate in the tortoise’s box to reveal the actual temperature in the hibernation container.
 You can even get models with programmable high-low audible alarm points.
 If available, we recommend these highly.
-Try aquarium supplies or electronics stores such as Radio Shack/Tandy for a complete range of suitable thermometers.
+Try aquarium supplies or electronics stores for a complete range of suitable thermometers.

 Q. Can I use the same refrigerator I use to keep food in?

 A. No. Absolutely not.
 There is a SERIOUS danger that food could become contaminated with potentially LETHAL pathogens, including salmonella.
-No refrigerator used for tortoise hiberbation should EVER be used to keep food or drink in.
+No refrigerator used for tortoise hibernation should EVER be used to keep food or drink in.

 More useful hibernation information on this site: